-- The Group continues its efforts for further deleveraging and disposal of non-essential assets and operations in Greece, Romania and Russia - In addition as at 31 Dec 2020, there were €270 mn of overseas exposures in Greece (€270 mn at 30 September 2020) not identified as non-core exposures diossal y or be Allowance for expected loan credit losses (previously 'Accumulated provisions') Comprises (i) allowance for expected credit losses (ECL) on loans and advances to customers (including allowance for expected credit losses on loans and advances to customers held for sale), (ii) the residual fair value adjustment on initial recognition of loans and advances to customers, (iii) allowance for expected credit losses for off-balance sheet exposures (financial guarantees and commitments) disclosed on the balance sheet within other liabilities, and (iv) the aggregate fair value adjustment on loans and advances to customers classified and measured at FVPL.
+Allowance for expected loan credit losses (previously 'Accumulated provisions') Comprises (i) allowance for expected credit losses (ECL) on loans and advances to customers (including allowance for expected credit losses on loans and advances to customers held for sale), (ii) the residual fair value adjustment on initial recognition of loans and advances to customers, (iii) allowance for expected credit losses for off-balance sheet exposures (financial guarantees and commitments) disclosed on the balance sheet within other liabilities, and (iv) the aggregate fair value adjustment on loans and advances to customers and advances to customers) disclosed on the balance sheet within other liabilities, and (iv) the aggregate fair value adjustment on loans and advances to customers classified and measured at FVPL.
 Advisory and other restructuring costs Comprise mainly: fees of external advisors in relation to: (i) disposal of operations and non-core assets, and (ii) customer loan restructuring activities.
 AIEA This relates to the average of 'interest earning assets' as at the beginning and end of the relevant quarter.
 Average interest earning assets exclude interest earning assets of any discontinued operations at each quarter end, if applicable.
-Interest earning assets include: cash and balances with central banks, plus loans and advances to banks, plus net loans and advances to customers (including loans and advances to customers classified as non-current assets held for sale), plus investments (excluding equities and mutual funds).
-AT1 AT1 (Additional Tier 1) is defined in accordance with Articles 51 and 52 of the Capital Requirements Regulation (EU) No 575/2013, as amended by CRR II applicable as at the reporting date.
-Average contractual interest rates Interest rates on cost of deposits were previously calculated as the Interest Expense over Average Balance.
+Interest earning assets include: cash and balances with central banks, plus loans and advances to banks, plus net loans and advances to customers (including loans and advances to customers to customers to customers to customers below the central banks (excluding equities and mutual funds).
+AT1 AT1 (Additional Tier 1) is defined in accordance with Articles 51 and 52 of the Capital Requirements Regulation (EU) No 575/2013, as amended by CRR II applicable as at the reporting date Average contractual interest rates Interest rates on cost of deposits were previously calculated as the Interest Expense over Average Balance.
 The current calculation which the Bank considers more appropriate is based on the weighted average of the contractual rate times the balance at the end of the month.
 The rates are calculated based on the month end contractual interest rates.
 The quarterly rates are the average of the three quarter month end contractual rates.
 Book Value BV= book value = Carrying value prior to the sale of property.
 CET1 capital ratio (transitional basis) CET1 capital ratio (transitional basis) is defined in accordance with the Capital Requirements Regulation (EU) No 575/2013, as amended by CRR II applicable as at the reporting date.
 CET1 fully loaded (FL) The CET1 fully loaded (FL) ratio is defined in accordance with the Capital Requirements Regulation (EU) No 575/2013, as amended by CRR II applicable as at the reporting date.
 Cost of Funding Effective yield of cost of funding: Interest expense of all interest bearing liabilities after hedging, over average interest bearing liabilities (customer deposits, funding from the central bank, interbank funding, subordinated liabilities).
 Historical information has been adjusted to take into account hedging.
 Contribution to DGF Relates to the contribution made to the Deposit Guarantee Fund.
 Contribution to SRF Relates to the contribution made to the Single Resolution Fund.
 Cost to Income ratio Cost-to-income ratio comprises total expenses (as defined) divided by total income (as defined).
-Cost of Risk Loan credit losses charge (cost of risk) (year to date) is calculated as the annualised 'loan credit losses' (as defined) divided by average gross loans (the average balance is calculated as the average of the opening balance and the closing balance).
+Cost of Risk Loan credit losses charge (cost of risk) (year to date) is calculated as the annualised 'loan credit losses' (as defined) divided by average gross loans.
+The average gross loans are calculated as the average of the opening balance and the closing balance, for the reporting period/year.
 CRR DD Default Definition.
 DFAs Debt for Asset Swaps.
 DFEs Debt for Equity Swaps.
 DTA Deferred Tax Assets.